First things first... how many sessions will I need and how much will this cost?

 Do the needles hurt?

-The needles used in acupuncture are so thin that most patients report that they either do not feel it or it feels like a light pinch initially.
-On some points, it is common to feel a dull ache once the needle has reached the correct depth.
+The needles used in acupuncture are so thin that most patients report that they do not feel them at all.
+On some points, it is common to feel a dull ache.
 This is referred to as “De Qi” or the “Arrival of Qi” and is the physical feeling of your body’s response to acupuncture.

 Do you accept insurance?